By Linda Grant,

 Chapter Books – This is the easiest gift to buy and requires little effort.
 I like to buy chapter books a grade up so as to avoid giving a book that may already be in the child’s library.

 Non -Math Flash Cards – Flash cards seem to synonymous with math but there are flash cards available about the United States or major world landmarks.
-This is a fun alternative to reading a book plus they are great for trips as they are more lightweight and easier to pack.
+They are a type of educational toys This is a fun alternative to reading a book plus they are great for trips as they are more lightweight and easier to pack.

 Do you have a birthday party gift suggestion for children ages 5-10 that are reasonably priced?